From page to stage...

 It’s a fantastic opportunity to find out how well your script is working – both from the instant audience reaction and constructive critique from our guest panel of insightful professional writers (we invite different panellists to each event).

-Everyone who submits a script for the event receives written feedback from our co-chair Jonathan Hall, regardless of whether their piece is selected for the event.
+Everyone who submits a script for the event receives written feedback from our Chair Jonathan Hall, regardless of whether their piece is selected for the event.

 Our next P2S event

-We're aiming to be back in spring 2021 and we're hoping, as always, that our esteemed host Michael Stewart will be free to lead proceedings.
+We've dusted down the scripts we selected pre-pandemic.
+Our trusty P2S team is getting ready to rock.
+And we're hoping, as always, that our esteemed host Michael Stewart will be free to lead proceedings on the night.

 WRITER MICHAEL STEWART